w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

     If you are using an older version, you can click on "Add Custom Derivation Path" and use an empty path (remove the "//").
 This will allow you to use the same account that you use on the existing chains on the newly added chain too.

 4\.
-Enter your phone's PIN and you're now ready to [add your account](vault-add-account.md) for that chain on Polkadot-JS UI and sign transactions with it.
+Enter your phone's PIN and you're now ready to [add your account](vault-add-account.md) for that chain on Polkadot Developer Interface and sign transactions with it.

 * * *